M-arc-O/AzureIoTEdgeTest/README.md

 # Introduction
 This repository contains the modules needed to to turn a IoT edge device into a ship shape ship.
 This readme is focused on using a raspberry pi 2b for IoT egde hardware but the modules can run on any hardware.
 The modules are build in Visual Studio 2019 (VS).

+# Hardware
+Raspberry Pi 2B
+Arduino Uno
+SparkFunMPL3115A2
+SparkFunLSM9DS1

+The Sprakfun sensor boards are connected to the Arduino by I2C interface the Arduino is connected to the raspberry pi by serial port.
+The software in the SensorController.ino file gets the values from the sensor and writes them to the serial port.

 # Getting Started
 Follow the next steps to be able to run the modules on your device.
 1. These steps take care of installing IoT edge on your raspberry pi: